Southern Italy: Economy

-Due to Southern Italy's lack of progress in bettering the area, it has had record numbers of emigration.
-The most prevalent issue in Southern Italy is its inability to attract businesses, and therefore create jobs.
-Between 2007 and 2014, 943,000 Italians were unemployed.
-From this figure, 70% were Italians from the South.
-Employment in the South is ranked the lowest when compared to countries in the European Union.
-Italians from the South are also ranked the lowest in terms of financial contributions into the economy of the Italy from immigrants.
-In Southern Italy tourism, distribution, food industries, wood furniture, whole sale, vehicle sales, sales in mineral and artisan fields are among the leading areas contributing to the projected employment growth.
-The economy of the South heavily relies on tourism.
-It attracts tourists through its rich historical background.
+Southern Italy's lack of progress in bettering the area has had it record numbers of emigration.
+The most prevalent issue in southern Italy is its inability to attract businesses and therefore create jobs.
+Between 2007 and 2014, 943,000 Italians were unemployed, 70% being Italians from the south.
+Employment in the south is ranked the lowest when compared to countries in the European Union.
+Italians from the south are also ranked the lowest in terms of financial contributions into the economy of Italy from immigrants.
+In southern Italy, the tourism, distribution, food industries, wood furniture, wholesale, vehicle sales, mineral sales and artisan fields are among the leading areas contributing to the projected employment growth.
+The south heavily relies on tourism in for its economy and attracts tourists through its rich historical background.

-A report published in July 2015 by the Italian organization SVIMEZ shows that Southern Italy has had a negative GDP growth in the last seven years, and that from the year 2000 it has been growing half as much as Greece.

-In 2016, Southern Italy's GDP and economy was growing twice as much as Northern Italy's.
-According to Eurostat figures published in 2019, Southern Italy is the European area with the lowest employment percentages: in Apulia, Sicily, Campania and Calabria, less than 50% of the people aged between 20 and 64 had a job in 2018.
-This is largely due to the low participation of women in the workforce, as slightly more than 30% of the women are employed, compared to a national and European average of 53.1% and 67.4%, respectively.
+A report published in July 2015 by the Italian organization SVIMEZ shows that southern Italy had a negative GDP growth in the previous seven years and that from 2000, it has been growing half as much as Greece.
+In 2016, southern Italy's GDP and economy was growing twice as much as northern Italy's.
+According to Eurostat figures published in 2019, southern Italy is the European area with the lowest percentages of employment: in Apulia, Sicily, Campania and Calabria, less than 50% of the people aged between 20 and 64 had a job in 2018.
+That is largely due to the low participation of women in the workforce, as slightly more than 30% of the women are employed, compared to a national and European average of 53.1% and 67.4%, respectively.

-In southern Italy, which contains eight cohesion areas (Sicily, Calabria, Campania, Molise, Puglia, Abruzzo and Basilicata), a public-private partnership known as SMEI Italy serves as a catalyst for private investment and supports economic growth and employment creation.
+In southern Italy, which contains eight cohesion areas (Sicily, Calabria, Campania, Molise, Puglia, Abruzzo and Basilicata), a public–private partnership known as SMEI Italy serves as a catalyst for private investment and supports economic growth and employment creation.
 Over €1 billion in finance has been catalyzed in these eight locations to far, supporting almost 5 000 SMEs and small mid-caps.

 Per capita GDP by region

-Today, Abruzzo it is the richest of the regions of Southern Italy, while Calabria appears as the poorest.
+Today, Abruzzo is the richest southern Italian the region, and Calabria is the poorest.